 Commissions and bonuses paid upon the acquisition of an initial contract are amortized over an estimated period of benefit which has been determined generally to be three years based on historical analysis of average customer life and useful life of our product offerings.
 Commissions paid for subsequent renewals are amortized over the renewal term.
 Amortization is recognized on a straight-line basis and included in sales and marketing expenses in the consolidated statements of operations.
+However, costs for commissions that are incremental to obtain a self-managed license contract are expensed immediately.
 The Company periodically reviews these deferred costs to determine whether events or changes in circumstances have occurred that could impact the period of benefit of these deferred costs.
 The Company did not recognize any impairment of deferred contract acquisition costs during the periods presented.